trajche18/proofofconcept/README.md

-## CRUD Blog application using Vue and applying ARIA-tags for accessibility
+## A cross-platform CRUD application using Vue and applying ARIA-attributes to elements in order to make them semantic and simultaniously improve the accessibility of the application.

 > Developed as a PoC deliverable for my Graduation Internship @ Accenture